 PRIMARY OBLIGATIONS - See page 2 in the General Information.
-Any primary obligations included on the FR 2900 in this item would be those with an original maturity of seven days or more.
+Primary obligations reported as time deposits are those with an original maturity of seven days or greater.
 FR 2900 balances may be higher than the CALL as a result of the inclusion of certain primary obligations.

-ASSETS SOLD WITH RECOURSE TO NONEXEMPT ENTITIES - The "sale" of assets by the reporting bank may be considered a "financing transaction" for CALL reporting; that is, a borrowing secured by assets rather than an outright sale of assets if the reporting bank retains control of the financial asset (See Call Report Glossary entry for "Transfers of Financial Assets.")
-The liability created is reservable as a time deposit for purposes of the FR 2900, whereas when the reporting bank retains control of the original financial asset the CALL requires the reporting bank to show the original asset and also a "borrowing" liability on its books (item 16 of Schedule RC, "Other borrowed money").
-This reasoning may also be applied to the sale of any assets or receivables where the purchaser has recourse to the selling institution, particularly in case of bankruptcy or other receivership.
-The FR 2900 balance can be larger than the CALL by the amount of assets sold to NONEXEMPT ENTITIES where control is retained by the reporting bank.
+ASSETS SOLD WITH RECOURSE - The sale of assets with the reporting bank's guarantee of payment may be considered a "financing transaction" for the CALL; that is, a borrowing secured by assets rather than an outright sale of assets if the reporting branch or agency retains control of the financial asset (see CALL Glossary entry for "Transfers of Financial Assets").
+On the FR 2900, the liability created is usually a time deposit.
+The CALL requires the reporting institution to show an asset and a "borrowing" on its books (item 4c of Schedule RAL, "Other borrowed money") when the reporting branch or agency retains control of the original financial asset.
+This reasoning can also be applied to the sale of any asset or receivable where the purchaser has recourse to the selling institution.
+The FR 2900 can be larger than the CALL by the amount of assets sold with recourse where control is retained by the reporting branch or agency.